What is an AC Compressor?

 How do I know if my AC Compressor needs repairs?

 When your vehicle is running with the central air conditioning on, the AC compressor is constantly working to compress and circulate the air conditioner refrigerant.
 Because of this, the AC compressor as well as its components can wear out and even fail over time.
-We at Redhawk Auto Service in US can take care of your AC compressor as well as the rest of your vehicle's air conditioning system.
+We at Redhawk Auto Service in Riverside can take care of your AC compressor as well as the rest of your vehicle's air conditioning system.
 Some signs that something is wrong with your vehicle's AC compressor to include:

 Hearing strange noises coming from your vehicle is never a good sign, and one of the reasons why you may be experiencing this is that your AC compressor is compromised.
 Most AC compressors have a sealed bearing that can seize up or wear out over time.
 This situation is exacerbated when there is a refrigerant leak.
 You may hear a grinding sound of metal-on-metal or a high-pitched squeal coming from your vehicle.
 The drive belt will squeal when it is unable to spin the compressor, which can happen if your AC compressor's sealed bearing freezes up.
 While we at Redhawk Auto Service will try our best to repair your AC compressor, we will sometimes advise to replace it altogether.
 This is a decision you and your technician can reach together.